mitchellshargreaves/AI-With-Deep-Learning/slides/hpc_ai.md

 * Group of computers
 * NOT one fast computer

-many tasks NOT one fast task
+Many tasks NOT one fast task

 Most AI tasks decompose
 BUT you have to do the work